robclu/ripple/README.md

   // Create the tensors.
 Partitions is always a vector, with each component
   // specifying the number of partitions in the {x, y, z} dimension.
 Each
   // partition will be reside and therefore execute on a separate gpu.
-  Tensor a{{partitions}, size_x};
+  // It's as simple as that for multi-GPU programming Tensor a{{partitions}, size_x};
   Tensor b{{partitions}, size_x};
   Tensor c{{partitions}, size_x};